$ cat ~/work/vani.case

 // problem

-Dictation tools either require constant app-switching or are locked to one input field.
-There is no frictionless way to speak naturally and get edited text wherever your cursor already is.
+Dictation tools either require cloud round-trips or are locked to one input field.
+There is no frictionless way to speak naturally and get edited text wherever your cursor is, without sending audio to a server.

 // what I built